nadeemakhtar-dev/eazylogic/README.md

 - **Offline Storage**: The app uses Hive, a lightweight and fast key-value database for persistent offline storage.
 - **Responsive UI**: Fully responsive, adapting to different screen sizes and orientations.

-## Screenshots

-(Add your screenshots here for a visual presentation of the app.)

 ## Getting Started

 ### Prerequisites